What Is Fair Market Value (FMV) And How Can You Prove It?

 Asking Price

 Where to set the asking, or listing, price is more of an art than a mathematical calculation.
-In consultation with your listing agent, you’ll set an asking price based on comparisons between their property and similar, recently sold properties in your area, specifically on things like age, size, updates or renovations made – also known as “comps.”
+With your listing agent, you’ll set an asking price based on comparisons between your property and similar recently sold properties in your area.
+Your agent will consider factors like age, size, updates or renovations made.
+You may hear these competitive properties referred to as comps.

 Your real estate agent will have a good sense of your local real estate market and how you should price your property.
 They’ll take into account how quickly you want to move, the characteristics of the property and how many buyers are interested in the type of property you own.